2025 UConn Huskies softball team

 The 2025 UConn Huskies softball team represented the University of Connecticut in the 2025 NCAA Division I softball season.
-The Huskies were led by Laura Valentino in her 6th year as head coach, and played as part of the Big East Conference.
+The Huskies were led by Laura Valentino in her 6th year as head coach, and competed as part of the Big East Conference.
 They played their home games at Connecticut Softball Stadium.

 The Huskies finished the regular season with an 18–6 record and entered the 2025 Big East Conference softball tournament as the second seed.
 They won the Big East tournament and advanced to the NCAA tournament for the first time since 2001.
 They lost to and host to end their season.

 Previous season

 UConn finished with a final record of 31–24, and finished tied for second in the Big East with a conference record of 16–8.
 They reached the semifinals of the Big East tournament, but fell to Creighton.